CybercentreCanada/assemblyline-service-cuckoo/README.md

 As per the official documentation, `$ cuckoo community` can be run on the nest machine in order to install signatures.

 ### Azure Deployment
-A document has been prepared to assist with the deployment of Cuckoo using Azure resources.
+A document has been prepared on our side to assist with the deployment of Cuckoo using Azure resources.
 The release date of this document is TBD.